Tarek Ben Halim: Career

-After being appointed deputy director of private sector development within the Coalition Provisional Authority (CPA), Halim said he disagreed with what he perceived as the CPA’s emphasis on short‑term gains rather than establishing a sustainable framework to last beyond its tenure.
+After being appointed deputy director of private sector development within the Coalition Provisional Authority (CPA), Ben Halim said he disagreed with what he perceived as the CPA’s emphasis on short‑term gains rather than establishing a sustainable framework to last beyond its tenure.
 He resigned after several months.

-In 2004 Tarek Ben Halim founded Alfanar (meaning "lighthouse" in Arabic), an organization which supports the development of civil society in the Arab world by promoting organizations that address long-term community needs in disadvantaged areas.
+In 2004, Tarek Ben Halim founded Alfanar (meaning "lighthouse" in Arabic), an organization that supports the development of civil society in the Arab world by promoting organizations that address long-term community needs in disadvantaged areas.

 Death

-Tarek Ben Halim died on 11 December 2009 at the age of 54, 14 after being diagnosed with brain cancer.
+Tarek Ben Halim died from brain cancer on 11 December 2009 at the age of 54.
 He was married to Cynthia Oakes, a Princeton graduate and daughter of U.S. journalist John Bertram Oakes.
-In his obituary, The Guardian described him as "a man of high principle and humour".